 Either or both of these courses may be required based on the results of the student's diagnostic examinations in music history and music theory:

 A review of musicianship skills and knowledge of musical theory to the degree necessary for the candidate to pursue work at the graduate level.
 Does not count toward the M.M. in Music.
 S/U grading.

 1 to 3credit hours

 Review of music in history and culture to degree necessary for candidate to pursue work on graduate level.
 Does not count toward the M.M. in Music.
 May count toward satisfying proficiencies for the Master of Music.
 S/U grading.

-In addition, the equivalent of one year of foreign language study in one of Italian, German, and French must be demonstrated.
+Students in the musicology specialization must demonstrate reading knowledge or the equivalent of one year of collegiate study of a foreign language (French, Italian, German, or another language approved by the musicology faculty).
 To satisfy this proficiency, up to two of the following courses may be required:

 - ITAL 1010 - Elementary Italian I 3 credit hours

 - ITAL 1020 - Elementary Italian II 3 credit hours